Sweet Potato Pancakes

 Ingredients for recipe in individual bowls: milk, mashed sweet potatoes, vanilla, brown sugar, flour, 2 eggs, seasonings, and melted butter.

-• Mashed sweet potatoes: This sweet potato pancake recipe was created using leftover mashed sweet potatoes, but you can make it with leftover baked whole sweet potatoes, boiled sweet potatoes or roasted sweet potatoes that you mash.
+• Mashed sweet potatoes: I created this sweet potato pancake recipe using leftover mashed sweet potatoes, but you can make it with leftover baked whole sweet potatoes, boiled sweet potatoes or roasted sweet potatoes that you mash.
 If using whole sweet potatoes, you’ll need 1 large or 2 medium sweet potatoes to equal one cup of mashed for the recipe.

 • Milk: I use whole milk for more protein and richness but you can use any milk you want.

-• Melted butter: Just two tablespoons of it is all you need and you can swap with avocado oil or even applesauce at a 1:1 ratio.
+• Melted butter: Just two tablespoons!
+You can also swap with avocado oil or even applesauce in the same quantities.

-• Maple syrup and brown sugar: The combination of both sweeteners helps to play off the natural sweetness of the sweet potatoes.
-Feel free to use one or the other only.
+• Maple syrup and brown sugar: I love the way both of these sweeteners play off of the natural flavor of sweet potatoes, but feel free to use one or the other rather than both!

 Eggs, milk, sugar, and cooked sweet potato in a bowl.